 Adjunct Faculty-Fundamental Algebra

 Franklin University, located in Columbus, Ohio, is seeking part-time adjunct faculty to teach a Fundamental Algebra course.
-This course will be taught in a face-to-face format during our Spring 2022 term.
+This course will be taught in a face-to-face format during our Summer 2022 term.

 This course will address the outcomes of introductory and intermediate algebra.
 Topics include: basic algebraic properties, integers, simplifying and factoring polynomials, solving and graphing linear equations and inequalities, solving systems of equations in two variables, functions, rational expressions, quadratic and rational equations, absolute value, radicals, graphing systems of equations, and other selected topics.
 Applications will be emphasized, and numeric, algebraic, and graphical modes will be used.

 Requirements for this position include a Master’s degree in Mathematics, Statistics or a related area.
 A PhD in Mathematics or Statistics is preferred.
 If the degree is in a related area, then at least 18 graduate credit hours must be in Mathematics or Statistics.
 At least 3 years of teaching experience in collegiate Mathematics is also required in addition to excellent teaching evaluations and previous online teaching experience.